CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Background

 For binary treatments, two common estimands, average treatment effect (ATE), and conditional average treatment effect (CATE) follow directly from the CEPOs.
 We refer to CEPOs, CATE, and ATE collectively as \emph{causal effects}.

 Estimating causal effects from observational data is impossible without further assumptions: different DGPs can induce the same $\dist_\obs$ but have different causal effects~\citep{pearl2009causality,hernan2010causal,imbens2015causal}.
-We thus define: \begin{definition}[Identifiability of CEPOs] For each DGP $\dist(\vect{X}, T, \{Y_t\}_{t\in \mathcal T}, Y)$ and $t \in \cT$, the CEPO $\mu_t$ is identifiable if it can be written as a functional of the observational distribution $\dist_\obs$. \end{definition} Throughout, we assume \emph{strong ignorability}, a standard \emph{sufficient} assumption that makes CEPOs identifiable.
-Strong ignorability posits that, conditional on observed covariates, treatment assignment has positive probability for all $t\in \cT$ and is independent of all potential outcomes~\citep{rubin1974estimating, rosenbaum1983central, peters2017elements}: \begin{assumption}[Strong Ignorability] \stepindicator{i} $Y_{t} \indep T \mid \vect{X}$ for all $t \in \cT$ (Unconfoundedness), and \stepindicator{ii} $\dist(T=t \mid \vect{X}) > 0$ a.e. for all $t \in \cT$ (Positivity). \end{assumption}
+We thus define: \begin{definition}[CEPO-Identifiability] For each $t \in \cT$, CEPO-identifiability holds when $\mu_t$ can be written as a functional of the observational distribution $\dist_\obs$. \end{definition} Throughout, we assume \emph{strong ignorability}, a standard \emph{sufficient} assumption that makes CEPOs identifiable.
+Strong ignorability posits that, conditional on observed covariates, treatment assignment has positive probability for all $t\in \cT$ and is independent of all potential outcomes~\citep{rubin1974estimating, rosenbaum1983central, peters2017elements}: \begin{assumption}[Strong Ignorability] \stepindicator{i} $Y_{t} \indep T \mid \vect{X}$ for all $t \in \cT$ (Unconfoundedness), and \stepindicator{ii} $\dist\lpar T=t \given \vect{X}\rpar > 0$ a.e. for all $t \in \cT$ (Positivity). \end{assumption}

 \xhdr{Bayesian Causal Inference} A Bayesian formulation of causal inference considers an explicit likelihood model for the DGP~\citep{rubin1978bayesian,oganisian2021practical,li2023bayesian}.
 Let $\psi$ be the parameter that indexes the DGPs $\dist^\psi\lpar \vect{X}, T, \{Y_t\}_{t \in \cT}, Y\rpar$.
 A prior $\pi(\psi)$ encodes domain knowledge on parameters $\psi$.
-Given i.i.d. observations $\data_\obs = \lcbar (\vect{x}^{(n)}, t^{(n)}, y^{(n)}) \rcbar_{n=1}^N$ coming from the observational distribution $\dist^\psi_\obs$, Bayes' rule yields the \PD{posterior $\pi \lpar \psi \mid \data_\obs \rpar$}.
-For any functional $g(\psi)$—for example $g(\psi) = \E^\psi[Y_1 - Y_0]$ for ATE—the \PPD{posterior predictive distribution (PPD)}
+Given i.i.d. observations $\data_\obs = \lcbar (\vect{x}^{(n)}, t^{(n)}, y^{(n)}) \rcbar_{n=1}^N$ coming from the observational distribution $\dist^\psi_\obs$, Bayes' rule yields the posterior $\pi \lpar \psi \given \data_\obs \rpar$.
+For any functional $g(\psi)$—for example $g(\psi) = \E^\psi\lbar Y_1 - Y_0 \rbar $ for ATE—the posterior predictive distribution (PPD)